IERoboticsAILab/AIfred/README.md

     catkin build  #OR catkin_make
     . devel/setup.bash
     ```

-3. Make robot follow and point on the marker.
-Launch [clever_lamp.launch](https://github.com/IERoboticsAILab/clever_lamp/blob/main/Alfred_clever_lamp/launch/clever_lamp.launch) that will execute both nodes [brodcast_marker.py](https://github.com/IERoboticsAILab/clever_lamp/blob/main/Alfred_clever_lamp/src/brodcast_marker.py) and [clever_lamp.py](https://github.com/IERoboticsAILab/clever_lamp/blob/main/Alfred_clever_lamp/src/clever_lamp.py):
-    ```
-    roslaunch alfred_clever_lamp clever_lamp.launch
-    ```

-    a. `brodcast_marker.py`: This section of the project combine digital space wit real word with a user frendly interface.
-In RViz the robot is set in (0,0,0) that is the word cordinate space.
-But in the reality the robot is in a diffrent position in space (it depends where you position the working table).
-Here we take the Optitrack cordinates of the real robot base (`/natnet_ros/real_base_wx250s/pose`) in relation with the real marker (`/natnet_ros/umh_2/pose`), and we transform that relation with the digital robot base (`wx250s/base_link`), publishing a new tf for the marker (`umh_2_new`)

-    b. `clever_lamp.py`: Look at the tf transformation of the universal marker position relative to the digital space and move end effector accordingly.

-4. Open chrome (better account with youtube premium) tab (will be used for casting YouTube videos)
+5. Open chrome (better account with youtube premium) tab (will be used for casting YouTube videos)

-5. Open FireFox tab (will be used for wikipedia articles)
+6. Open FireFox tab (will be used for wikipedia articles)

-5. Cast the tab of chrome with chromcast that is on the robot arm end effector Kodak Projector
+7. Cast the tab of chrome with chromcast that is on the robot arm end effector Kodak Projector

-7. Create virtual environment and download all the dependencies for computer vision
+8. Create virtual environment and download all the dependencies for computer vision
 <details>
   <summary><strong>Dependencies</strong></summary>